fsargent/approval-vote/README.md

 ## Deployment

 Site is hosted on github pages.
-Merge to master and it'll auto deploy.
+Merge to main and it'll auto deploy.